Be a Youth Summit Policy Mentor

 What Policy Mentors Do

-The Mentor tasks below are in rough chronological order, and are required unless otherwise noted.
+The Mentor tasks below are in rough chronological order.

 First, complete this survey to register your interest in serving as a mentor.
 Optional but encouraged in the survey: fill out those survey parts that allow us to introduce Summit participants and observers to you via a digital poster (see below for example).
 We will get back to you promptly if we decide you are a good fit.